aragon/developer-portal/README.md

 $ yarn build:local
 ```

-For this command to work, you need to create `playbook-local-only.yml`.
-For reference, you can use `playbook-master.yml` or `playbook-staging.yml` to fill in the information.
+For this command to work, adjust `playbook-local.yml` to match your desired settings.

 ### Adding a new repo to the docs